 What is Korean BBQ Sauce made of?

-As opposed to American-style BBQ sauce which is tomato-based, the primary ingredients in this Korean-style BBQ sauce are soy sauce, ginger, garlic, and rice vinegar.
+As opposed to American-style BBQ sauce, which is tomato-based, the primary ingredients in Korean-style BBQ sauce are soy sauce, ginger, garlic, and rice vinegar.

-You'll find variation across Korean BBQ sauce recipes, with some using additions like gochujang paste or fruit, and different sweeteners like honey or brown sugar.
+You'll find variation across Korean BBQ sauce recipes, with some using additions like gochujang paste and fruit, such as Asian pear or fruit jams.
+You'll also see a variety of sweeteners used, mostly honey or brown sugar.

-I really appreciate sauces that are pantry-friendly and quick to prepare.
-So this one is a bit more streamlined.
+I'm a sucker for easy sauce recipes that are pantry-friendly and quick to prepare.
+So this one is very streamlined!

-- soy sauce - we wanted really bold flavor here and used regular soy sauce.
-Feel free to use a low-sodium variety.
-You can always add more or adjust the saltiness if needed.
+- soy sauce - I wanted really bold flavor here and used regular soy sauce.
+Feel free to use a low-sodium variety, if needed.
+You can always add more or adjust the saltiness later.
+Gluten-free tamari is another option, or Shoyu, Japanese-style soy sauce.

-- rice vinegar - I prefer plain rice vinegar; if all you have is "seasoned" rice vinegar, that works fine here, too.
+- rice vinegar - I prefer plain rice vinegar; if all you have is "seasoned" rice vinegar, which is sweetened, that works fine for this recipe.

 - chili garlic sauce - I used sriracha because we usually have some in the fridge, and I bet a lot of you do, too.
 Feel free to use any similar style of chili-garlic sauce.
 It gives the Korean BBQ sauce an extra bit of tang and spiciness.
-You can also use gochujang (Korean red chili paste).
+For a more authentic option, use Korean gochujang (red chili paste).

-- ginger - if all you have is an old, dried up nub of ginger that's been hanging around on the counter for a while, it's a good idea to head to the grocery store.
-You want fresh ginger root that's very fragrant and moist when grated or minced.
+- ginger - if all you have is a dry-looking old nub of ginger that's been hanging around on the kitchen counter too long, it's time to head to the grocery store.
+For the best flavor, you want fresh ginger root that's very fragrant and moist when grated or minced.

 - garlic - you'll need 2 or 3 cloves, depending on their size.